AgentCosmic/xnotify/README.md

 # xnotify
-Cross platform file notification with built-in task execution and a client/server feature to overcome virtual folders without relying polling.
+Cross platform file notification with built-in task execution and a client/server feature to overcome virtual folders without relying on polling.

 ## Features
-- Works on virtual folders/shared folders like those in VirtualBox, VMWare and Docker
+- Works on virtual folders/shared folders like those in VirtualBox, VMWare and Docker.
-- Works on Windows, Linux, Mac OS without polling
+- Works on Windows, Linux, Mac OS without polling.
-- Single binary, no dependency
+- Single binary, no dependency.
-- Advanced task running feature to run build commands
+- Advanced task running feature to run build commands.
-- HTTP client/server can be integrated into other apps/libraries
+- HTTP client/server can be integrated into other apps/libraries.

 ## Tutorial